Cao Cao's invasion of Xu Province: The second invasion

 Xu Province was only granted reprieve when Zhang Miao betrayed Cao Cao and invited Lü Bu to take over Cao Cao's home base in Yan Province (兗州).
 Cao Cao broke off his vengeance against Tao Qian and turned his army back to attack Lü Bu.

 Aftermath

-Liu Bei shifted his alliance from Tian Kai towards Tao Qian and he remained in Xu Province after Cao Cao left.
+Liu Bei characterisctically shifted his alliance from Tian Kai towards Tao Qian and he remained in Xu Province after Cao Cao left.
 When Tao Qian died of illness later in 194, his sons Tao Shang (陶商) and Tao Ying (陶應) were passed over for governorship by the local elite in favour of Liu Bei.
 Thus Liu Bei gained his first territory as a result of Cao Cao's campaign.

 In popular culture

-Cao Cao's invasion of Xu Province is featured as playable stages in the seventh and eighth instalments of Koei's Dynasty Warriors video game series.
+Cao Cao's invasion of Xu Province is featured as playable stages in the second PSP installment, seventh, eighth, ninth, and Origins instalments of Koei's Dynasty Warriors video game series.